 … and to prioritize if you have a list of wants.

 Arizona home buying offer … a few home sale/purchase deals are rather simple transactions requiring only the most basic agent knowledge to establish and manage to closing.
-There are more at the other spectrum of complexity, sometimes requiring genuine “artist-type” Realtors® on both sides of the deal to establish, and then the patience of a saint to get closed.
+There are more at the other spectrum of complexity, sometimes requiring genuine “artist-type” Realtors® on both sides to establish the agreement, and then the patience of a saint by both to get it closed.

 By the way, the more difficult “deals” are not possible with adversarial agents.
 In fact, there is never a need for adversarial agents.
 A client’s best interests are far better served when agents are entirely constructive and seeking the best possible win-win situation.
 If you have an agent who seems always “at war” with the other side, you need a different agent.

 Your “offer” to purchase residential real estate will be a complete and fully executed AAR Purchase-Contract-0217.
 Anything else is just “talk”.

 The seller could simply “accept” your offer, but in the bulk of cases that will not happen.
 The offer will be just the first step in negotiations.